Comparing Singlet Testing Schemes: Discussion

+An alternative, if Bob has short term quantum memory, is for Alice to communicate her measurement choice after Bob receives and stores his qubit.
+Each can then define their measurement choice by locally generated or stored random bits, and Bob can delay his measurement choice until he receives Alice's, with no additional security risk.

-The random measurement protocol can be implemented in various ways, each of which costs some resources.
-One option is for Alice and Bob to pre-coordinate the measurements.
-This requires secure communication and secure memory.
-While these may be reasonable assumptions in many cryptographic scenarios, relatively precise pre-coordinated measurements effectively define or consume large amounts of shared secret key, so that the advantage is at best unclear in protocols that aim to generate one time pads.
-Another option is for Alice and Bob to choose measurements randomly and independently, and then sort their results into approximately $\theta$-separated pairs post-measurement, for some discrete set of $\theta$ in the range $0 \leq \theta \leq \pi/2$.
-This effectively means carrying out random measurement tests for each $\theta$ in the chosen set, each with some chosen finite preccision.
-The Braunstein-Caves protocol can be adapted to avoid pre-coordination in a similar way, in that Alice and Bob could each choose measurements from set (\ref{mmset}) independently before sorting their results into pairs which correspond to complete elements of (\ref{mmset}), discarding those which do not.
-For a test with parameter $N$, they would on average retain a fraction $2/N$ of their samples, requiring them to multiply their initial sample size by $N/2$ to compensate.
-(Additionally, some of the discarded data could be used for further Braunstein-Caves tests if N is factorisable, or for other anti-correlation tests.)
+Another possible option is for Alice and Bob to choose measurements randomly and independently, and then sort their results into approximately $\theta$-separated pairs post-measurement, for some discrete set of $\theta$ in the range $[0, \pi/2]$.
+This effectively means carrying out random measurement tests for each $\theta$ in the chosen set, up to some chosen finite precision.
+This protocol effectively uses a random variable $\theta$, and further analysis is needed to characterise its efficiency.
+The Braunstein-Caves protocol can be similarly adapted to avoid pre-coordination, if Alice and Bob each independently choose measurements from set (\ref{mmset}) and then sorting their results into pairs that correspond to complete elements of (\ref{mmset}).
+For a test with parameter $N$, they would on average retain a fraction $2/N$ of their samples.
+If the remainder are discarded, this requires them to multiply their initial sample size by $N/2$ to compensate.
+However, some of the discarded data could be used for further Braunstein-Caves tests if N is factorisable.
+Other anti-correlation tests could in principle be used on the remainder (althought the finite precision loophole for measurements on the circle \cite{Chistikov2020} needs to be allowed for).
 In the $N=2$ (CHSH) case, there is no loss of efficiency, as all choices by Alice and Bob would correspond to an allowed pair.

 Larger values of $N$ give more powerful tests for detecting bipartite state transformation attacks and rotationally invariant noise, while the smallest possible $N$ is optimal for detecting LHV correlations.
-Alice and Bob thus either choose $N$ dependent on which type of attack is most likely or act against the potential use of any of the attacks by employing a strategy that mixes different values of $N$.
+Alice and Bob thus should either choose $N$ dependent on which type of attack is most likely or -- if they are in the type of game-theoretic scenario discussed above -- act against the potential use of any of the attacks by employing a probabilistic strategy that mixes different values of $N$.